-In recent years, Massive Open Online Courses (MOOCs) have become an emerging modality of learning, especially in higher-education. \citet{pardos2013adapting} have adapted BKT on the edX MOOC platform.
-The research object was a 14-week online course, which includes weekly video lectures and corresponding lecture problems.
-BKT was applied to study students' learning phenomena and enhance their learning on this course.
-More specifically, in order to better adapt BKT to the learning platform, the original BKT was modified in different respects.
-First, due to the lack of labeled KCs, elements of the course structure were utilized to project KCs to exercises; here, the problems would be directly seen as the KCs and its questions would be seen as the exercises belonging to the KC.
-Second, in order to capture a various amount of students' knowledge acquisition at each attempt, the modified model assigned different guess and slip parameters to different attempt counts.
-Third, to deal with the problem of multiple pathways in the system, which reflected that the impacts on learning may come from various resources, they considered the resource influence on learning as a credit/blame inference problem.
+In recent years, Massive Open Online Courses (MOOCs) have become an emerging modality of learning, particularly in higher education. \citet{pardos2013adapting} adapt BKT on the edX platform.
+The research object was a 14-week online course that included weekly video lectures and corresponding lecture problems.
+BKT was applied to enhance students' learning on this course.
+In order to better adapt BKT to the learning platform, the original BKT was modified in several respects.
+First, due to the lack of labeled KCs, the problems would be directly seen as the KCs, while the questions would be seen as the exercises belonging to the KC.
+Second, in order to capture the varying degrees of students' knowledge acquisition at each attempt, the modified model assigned different guess and slip parameters to different attempt counts.
+Third, to deal with the problem of multiple pathways in the system, which reflected that the impacts on learning may come from various resources, they framed the influence of resources on learning as a credit/blame inference problem.